nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Find meeting : `meetingFind`

-Gets meetings from the address book
+Finds meetings from the address book based on the date of meeting or person index but not both

-Format: `meetingFind DATE `
+Format: `meetingFind DATE or CLIENT_INDEX `

 Required Information:

 * Date (dd/mm/yyyy)
+* Index of a client already in address book

 Examples:
 * `meetingFind 11/03/2023` Lists out all meetings that start on 9th November 2022 at 11.30

-* `meetingFind 09-11-2022 11:30` Lists out all meetings that start on 9th November 2022 at 11.30
+* `meetingFind 5` Lists out all meetings with client of index 5 in the address book

-### List meeting : `meetingList`
+### List meeting : `listMeeting`

-Lists all meetings scheduled for the day from address book
+Lists all meetings scheduled in FAid

 ### List by region : `listRegion`